aditi2310rao/aditi2310rao/README.md

 ### Hi there 👋
+I am Aditi, currently working as an SAP Consultant at Hitachi Vantara.

 <!--
 **aditi2310rao/aditi2310rao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.